 The same applies to looking at how this plays out with David.

 David was the youngest son of Jesse and was chosen to be King over his seven older brothers.
 I would argue that was irrelevant to who inherited Jesse's land, if anything David was effectively removed from that inheritance.
 I like to speculate that the Shepherds in Luke 2 were descendants of David's older brothers, being called to witness the birth of their distant Cousin.
-Some scholars already believe their fields were the land Boaz redeemed for Naomi.
+Some scholars already believe their fields were the same land Boaz redeemed for Naomi.

 And then there's David's own sons.
 Solomon was not even the oldest by Bathsheba who was far from David's first wife.
 But still he inherited the Crown.
 The King arguably didn't have a normal land inheritance.

 David's actual firstborn was Amnon who predeceased him.
-And either way you could argue foresighted any potential inheritance by the Sin he committed.
+And either way you could argue lost any potential inheritance by the Sin he committed.

 That leaves Daniel Chileab as the oldest surviving son.
 He was the son of Abigail the Widow of Nabal, David gained Nabal's land when he married Abigail, so perhaps it's a safe guess that Daniel Chileab inherited Nabal's land?

 Absolam and Adonijah effectively forfeited their inheritances by becoming usurpers, not unlike Reuben.

 Maybe the remaining sons born in Hebron inherited Hebron in some fashion?